gulyazaikina-jpg/qa-saucedemo-portfolio/01_test-plan/test-plan.md

 Verify that a user can:
 1) log in,
 2) select a product,
-3) add it to the cart,
+3) add item to the cart,
 4) complete checkout successfully.

 ## 2. Scope (What will be tested)
 - Login / Logout
-- Inventory (product list): products are visible, sorting works
+- Products page: products are visible, sorting works
 - Product details page
+- UI content sanity checks (readability)
 - Cart: add/remove items, cart badge count
 - Checkout: customer info → overview → finish
 - Basic validations and negative scenarios